horaklukas/bb-copy-sources-plugin/README.md

 For example when you set as a destination empty directory `C:/test-plugin/` then there will be new directory `C:/test-plugin/src` after recompiling.

+### How to install or update:
+	bb plugins -i bb-copy-sources-plugin